-In the Paraparaumu and Waikanae town centres it is likely that medium density housing will be provided at densities between 1:250m2 and 1:150m2.
-High Density typologies denser than 1:150m2 will also be likely, purely because of the land values within the centres and the potential to accommodate more intensive populations due to the infrastructure and services available.
+In the Paraparaumu and Waikanae town centres it is like / that medium density housing will be provided at densities between 1:250m2 and 1:150m2.
+Jigh Density typologies denser than 1:150m2 will also be likely, purely because of ineland values within the centres and the potential to accommodate more intensive populations due to the infrastructure and services available.

-This addendum to the guideline seeks to provide advice beyond that provided in the guidelines to this point, to those considering housing within the town centres.
+This addendum to the guideline seeks to privide advice beyond that provided in the guidelines to this point, to those considering the Island within the town centres.